janosgyerik/writing-markdown-well/README.md

 Which writing style is the most readable?

-I prefer this one:
+I recommend this one:

     Document
     ========

 ### Sub-headings (right below top-level)

-These are multiple equivalent ways of writing a 2nd-level heading:
+These are multiple equivalent ways to write a 2nd-level heading:

     Section     Section     Section     ## Section  ##Section
     -           ---         --------